OctopusDeploy/blog/blog/2018-11/why-k8s-and-octo/index.md

 ## Versioning your Containers

 Once a deployment process has been created, it will not typically change all that much.
-What will change between deployments are variables and container versions.
+What will change between deployments are container versions.

 Octopus separates the design time process of building a deployment from the deploy time process of selecting package versions.
 What this means is that as you roll out new versions of your containers, Octopus will select those versions during deployment and incorporate them into the generated YAML file.